 I’m a sole trader operating under the business name Sally Moss Editorial.

-I serve a range of clients (business, community, publishing, self-publishing, academics and students).
+I serve a range of clients (businesses, non-profits, public sector bodies, independent authors, academics and students).

 My clients are based all over the world.

 These include suppliers and fellow editorial professionals.